yyosifov/lights-out/README.md

 # Running

 1. Download the project
-2. Open index.html
+2. Open index.html (IE, Firefox.
+See about Chrome the note below).

-NOTE: May not work in Chrome, because of security reasons - it doesn't allow loading of the assets.
+> If you want to open with Chrome, the files have to be served through a web server - nginx, iis, apache.

 # Screenshot